edgedb/rfcs/text/1025-branches.rst

 compatibility with the existing bindings.
 This will provide an opportunity to gradually deprecate the old "database" field in favor of "branch" field over some time and let the bindings be updated.

+Project tools should keep current branch information in the ``$CONFIG/projects/$PROJECT_HASH/branch`` (or ``database``) file.
+This mechanism is already used for cloud instances and should be extended for all projects regardless of whether they are linked to a local or cloud instance.

 The in the first step of this transition CLI branch tools should still use the "database" field (when creating the new credentials), but also accept a